 Just creating a referral program is not enough.
 You have to constantly tell your customers about your referral program or else they’ll never use it.
 And this is a big problem in the industry that many companies introduce their referral program but fail to communicate it to their customers.

-But ultimately, the point of any business is to make money and that’s where the last step of this framework comes in – Generating Revenues.
+But ultimately, the goal of any business is to make money and that’s where the last step of this framework comes in – Generating Revenues.

 This one is simple – provide a ton of value to your customers and they would be more than happy to open their wallet for you.